nethical6/digipaws/Readme.md

 ## Contributors
 - [Henry Delallal](https://github.com/HenriDellal): assisted in setting up fdroid version
 - [Remaker17](https://github.com/remaker17): setup workflow files
+- Error 404: allowed me to upload digipaws from his play console

 ### HELP REQUIRED!!
-1. Implementing material ui inside the warning overlay and also making it customisable.
+1. Implementing dyanimic colors inside the warning overlay.
 2. Expanding the list of [explict keywords](https://github.com/nethical6/digipause/blob/da5723915412277655aea4dd448cdc64a21fcc83/app/src/main/java/nethical/digipaws/data/BlockerData.java#L28)
 3. Expanding the list of [Blocked view items](https://github.com/nethical6/digipause/blob/main/app/src/main/java/nethical/digipaws/data/BlockerData.java#L4) so that more apps can be supported.
 You can scrape the view ids of a screen with the help of [Developer Assistant](https://play.google.com/store/apps/details?id=com.appsisle.developerassistant).
 Remeber that these view ids must be unique and only present on the screen to block!!
 4. Adding more info about other packages [here](https://github.com/nethical6/digipause/blob/main/app/src/main/java/nethical/digipaws/data/BlockerData.java)